phatnhse/SampleFoodTruckJC/README.md

 This is a clone version from [sample-food-truck](https://github.com/apple/sample-food-truck) which was written in SwiftUI.

 The project was presented and associated with [WWDC22 session 110492](https://developer.apple.com/videos/wwdc2022).

+For quick installation, please grab the latest version in the [Release]([url](https://github.com/phatnhse/SampleFoodTruckJC/releases)) section.

 ## Tech stack